3C6UR5DJ0TG2269092026 RAM 2500Big Horn

 Executive Summary

 2026 RAM 2500 was analyzed across NHTSA recalls, owner complaints, crash test data, and public auction records.
-There are 5 open recalls on record — verify these have been repaired before purchase.
+There are 6 open recalls on record — these are safety-critical and should be addressed immediately.

 No auction records available.
 Title brand status could not be verified — request title history from seller or state DMV.